-Net tuition is tuition minus the administrative fee
+Net tuition is tuition minus the administrative fee with the following exceptions:

-EXCEPTION 1: A student is due a refund for a deleted class(es).

-EXCEPTION 2: A student who is a member of either the Alabama National Guard or the Reserves and is called to active duty in a time of national crisis may be eligible for a refund.

-EXCEPTION 3: The President has the authority to make exceptions to the refund policy in the event of the death of a student or of a family member or other catastrophic event requiring the student to leave the institution.
+- A student is due a refund for a deleted class(es). - A student who is a member of either the Alabama National Guard or the Reserves and is called to active duty in a time of national crisis may be eligible for a refund. - The President has the authority to make exceptions to the refund policy in the event of the death of a student or of a family member or other catastrophic event requiring the student to leave the institution.

-For more information about refunds, students may contact a Gadsden State Business Office: East Broad Campus, One Stop Center, telephone 256.549.8215; Ayers Campus, Administration Building, telephone 256.835.5440; McClellan Center, telephone 256.238.8342; or Gadsden State Cherokee, telephone 256.927.1800.
+For more information about refunds, students may contact a Gadsden State Business Office: East Broad Campus, One Stop Center, telephone 256.549.8215; Ayers Campus, Administration Building, telephone 256.835.5440; or Gadsden State Cherokee, telephone 256.9271800.

-NOTICE: Financial aid recipients who completely withdraw are subject to Return of Title IV Funds Calculation as described in the "Financial Aid" section of this catalog.
+Financial aid recipients who completely withdraw are subject to Return of Title IV Funds Calculation as described in the "Financial Aid" section of this catalog.